Healthy Homes Assessment Bridge Pā

 What We Do

-As building inspectors, we are experts in all components involved in professional house examinations.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we take on all components involved in specialist house examinations.
+We are here to make sure that you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We will conduct detailed examinations to ensure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the fun parts of buying or owning your own home.
+We value your money We conduct detailed examinations to make sure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the enjoyable aspects of buying or owning your own home.

-We specialise in a variety of services to make sure you are fully updated on the condition of any property that you might be contemplating buying or selling as well as additional services.
+We are specialised in a range of solutions to ensure you are fully updated on the condition of any property you may be looking to purchase or sell along with other services.

-Our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into the Report, you are able to actually see any problems that might be identified.
-Through our comprehensive report, it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.
+We have a systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into the reports, you can actually see any problems that might be identified.
+Through our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports